-- 18.8.1 CONTRACTOR shall not be held responsible in an audit for failure to have documents that were in existence at the time of placement, but were not provided to the CONTRACTOR by the COUNTY. - 18.8.2 CONTRACTOR shall provide the updated HEP to the COUNTY Worker at the time a child departs from the CONTRACTOR'S program.
-If the COUNTY Worker is not present at the time of child's departure, the CONTRACTOR shall provide the HEP within forty-eight (48) hours to: 1) the COUNTY Worker or the COUNTY Worker's office for DCFS; or 2) PAS OD for Probation.
+- 18.12.1 CONTRACTOR shall not be held responsible in an audit for failure to have documents that were in existence at the time of placement, but were not provided to the CONTRACTOR by the COUNTY. - 18.12.2 CONTRACTOR shall provide the updated HEP information to the COUNTY Worker at the time a child, youth or NMD departs from the CONTRACTOR'S program.
+If the COUNTY Worker is not present at the time of child, youth or NMD's departure, the CONTRACTOR shall provide the HEP information within forty-eight (48) hours to: 1) the COUNTY Worker or the COUNTY Worker's office for DCFS; or 2) PAS Supervisor or Designee OD for Probation.
 CONTRACTOR shall update and be responsible for the HEP information only during the course of the placement.